guyinatuxedo/nightmare/modules/01-intro_assembly/assembly/readme.md

 The purpose of languages like C, is that we can program without having to really deal with assembly code.
 We write code that is handed to a compiler, and the compiler takes that code and generates assembly code that will accomplish whatever the C code tells it to.
 Then the assembly code is what is actually ran on the processor.
 Since this is the code that is actually ran, it helps to understand it.
 Also since most of the time we are handed compiled binaries we only have the assembly code to work from.
 However we have tools such as Ghidra that will take compiled assembly code and give us a view of what it thinks the C code that the code was compiled from looks like, so we don't need to read endless lines of assembly code.

 Also with assembly code, there is a lot of different architectures.
 Different types of processors can run different types of assembly code architectures.
-The two we are dealing with the most here will be 64 bit, and 32 bit ELF (Executable Linux File).
+The two we are dealing with the most here will be 64 bit, and 32 bit ELF (Executable and Linkable Format).
 I will often call these two things `x64` and `x86`.

 ## Registers

 Registers are essentially places that the processor can store memory.
 You can think of them as buckets which the processor can store information in.
 Here is a list of the `x64` registers, and what their common use cases are.

 ```
-rbp: Base Pointer, points to the bottom of the stack
+rbp: Base Pointer, points to the bottom of the current stack frame
-rsp: Stack Pointer, points to the top of the stack
+rsp: Stack Pointer, points to the top of the current stack frame
 rip: Instruction Pointer, points to the instruction to be executed

 General Purpose Registers